We have Sunday School for all ages at 9:00 a.m. every Sunday (September through May). All are welcome at our adult, youth and children’s classes.

 Justice & Witness: This class is held on approximately monthly basis.
 Discussion in each class focuses on a current social issue.

 Annual Sunday School Mission Project: Each year, our Sunday School classes choose a mission project and work all school year to raise money and collect items to donate.
-Past mission projects have included refurbishing a well in Kenya, purchasing backpacks for kids through the Cleveland Food Bank, providing supply kits for tornado relief, sponsoring a child through Compassion International and donating supplies and money to help care for the animals at the Berea Animal Shelter.
+Past mission projects have included helping those affected by hurricanes, refurbishing a well in Kenya, purchasing backpacks for kids through the Cleveland Food Bank, providing supply kits for tornado relief, sponsoring a child through Compassion International and donating supplies and money to help care for the animals at the Berea Animal Shelter.